 Step 1: Rewind, Replay, Understand What Happened

-Effective field operations begin with observability — think ‘DVR for Data’.
+Effective robot field ops begin with observability — think ‘DVR for Data’.
 Anybody on the fleet operations or client teams can open Formant, find any robot, and pull up a visual representation of everything that a robot is seeing right now — and what the robot has seen at any time in the past.
 That’s powerful.
 And it’s simple, too.
 At the bottom of the dashboard is something familiar to you: video player controls.
 Formant allows anyone to drag the play head to any point in the past and see what the robot sees/saw.
 Being able to see what happened before, during, and after a malfunction allows your team to quickly and accurately establish a root cause.

 Sometimes you just need a bit more context.
 How many times did you wish you could beam yourself to the trouble spot.
 Formant Capture does that by allowing anyone near a robot to stream video from their phone and have it go right into a Formant Observability Dashboard.
 This is a super fast and easy way to ingest data alongside all the telemetry data already in Formant.
 Add rich, ad hoc context whenever you need to!
 The new data then becomes part of the official record of the robot.
 Now you know a lot more, right?